-When the area officially opened for settlement in May 1854, hundreds of emigrants flocked to the region in efforts to make Kansas either a Free or a slave state.
-The abolitionists primarily settled in Douglas County and soon, Lawrence would become the center of the conflict nicknamed Bleeding Kansas.
+When the area officially opened for settlement in May 1854, hundreds of emigrants flocked to the region to make Kansas either a Free or a slave state.
+The abolitionists primarily settled in Douglas County, and soon, Lawrence would become the center of the conflict nicknamed Bleeding Kansas.

-When claims were taken by squatters, it was assumed that they had secured the land for a permanent home and intended to improve them, but as many did not do this the early settlers formed associations to protect themselves against such encroachment upon the land.
-Before the New England emigrants came to the territory two such organizations had been formed in what would become Douglas County.
+When claims were taken by squatters, it was assumed that they had secured the land for a permanent home and intended to improve them, but as many did not do this, the early settlers formed associations to protect themselves against such encroachment upon the land.
+Before the New England emigrants came to the territory, two such organizations had been formed in what would become Douglas County.
 A call was issued for a meeting to be held on July 8, 1854, at Blue Jacket’s store on the Wakarusa River.
-The Free State men who had already located in the vicinity believed that the meeting was to be of men friendly to making Kansas a Free State and attended in considerable numbers, but upon their arrival, discovered that it was a meeting of squatters to make rules and regulations with regard to their claims.
-A number of those present were pro-slavery in sentiment and wished to introduce resolutions barring emigrants opposed to the institution of slavery; however, there were too many Free State men present to carry out their plan, and a compromise was effected by which any person had a right to bring property into the state and the question of slavery was to be settled when the territory had a sufficient population to be admitted to statehood.
-Some of the more bitter pro-slavery men were not satisfied with the turn of affairs and openly declared that they intended to fight the settling of the territory by Free-State men, especially the New England Company.
+The Free State men who had already located in the vicinity believed that the meeting was to be of men friendly to making Kansas a Free State and attended in considerable numbers, but upon their arrival, discovered that it was a meeting of squatters to make rules and regulations concerning their claims.
+A number of those present were pro-slavery in sentiment and wished to introduce resolutions barring emigrants opposed to the institution of slavery; however, there were too many Free State men present to carry out their plan, and a compromise was effected by which any person had a right to bring property into the state, and the question of slavery was to be settled when the territory had a sufficient population to be admitted to statehood.
+Some of the more bitter pro-slavery men were not satisfied with the turn of affairs.
+They openly declared that they intended to fight the territory’s settling by Free-State men, especially the New England Company.
 This first organization was known as the Wakarusa Association.

-A joint committee was then formed to settle the many of the claim difficulties and disputes that arose afterward, and, as new settlers came into the territory they joined either association as they preferred.
+A joint committee was then formed to settle many of the claim difficulties and disputes that arose afterward.
+As new settlers came into the territory, they joined either association as they preferred.

 The first election was held on November 26, 1854, for a delegate to Congress but for whatever reasons, the Free State men did not take much interest in it, but from the great number of Missourians who voted at the time, the residents should have had some hint of what would follow at the local elections.
 Douglas County, with only 50 legal voters, cast 283 votes.

 The election for members of the first territorial legislature was set for March 30, 1855.
-By this time the district in which Lawrence was located had 369 voters.
-For weeks before the election the residents in the border counties of Missouri were active and the Blue Lodges perfected a plan of campaign by which their members were to march into Kansas on Election Day, take possessions of the polls, and by a heavy vote gain control of the legislature.
-Companies were sent into every council district in the territory, and into every representative district but one, in such numbers that they could control the election.
+By this time, the district in which Lawrence was located had 369 voters.
+For weeks before the election, the residents in the border counties of Missouri were active, and the Blue Lodges perfected a plan of campaign by which their members were to march into Kansas on Election Day, take possessions of the polls, and by a heavy vote gain control of the legislature.
+Companies were sent into every council district in the territory and into every representative district but one in such numbers to control the election.
 They came openly, with the avowed purpose of voting, heavily armed and provided with provisions.
-About 1,000 of these men came into what is now Douglas County on the evening preceding the election, and the morning of Election Day.
+About 1,000 of these men came into what is now Douglas County on the evening preceding the election and the morning of Election Day.

-The polls were crowded all day and the Missourians forced the Free State men to pass through two lines before reaching the polls.
-During the day some Free State voters were driven away and prevented from voting.
-Although the district had but 369 voters, according to the census, 1,034 votes were cast and a careful examination showed that only 232 were legal.
+The polls were crowded all day, and the Missourians forced the Free State men to pass through two lines before reaching the polls.
+During the day, some Free State voters were driven away and prevented from voting.
+Although the district had 369 voters, according to the census, 1,034 votes were cast, and a careful examination showed that only 232 were legal.

 Samuel J. Jones was appointed sheriff of Douglas County by the first territorial legislature, and the county was officially organized on September 24, 1855.
-The first commissioners divided the county into the municipal townships of Lecompton, Lawrence, Franklin, Washington, and Louisiana.
-The county seat, by the first act organizing the county, was designated as Lecompton, which by the same legislature was made the capital of the territory, and it remained the county seat and territorial capital as long as the pro-slavery party was in power.
+The first commissioners divided the county into Lecompton, Lawrence, Franklin, Washington, and Louisiana’s municipal townships.
+By the first act organizing the county, the county seat was designated as Lecompton, which by the same legislature was made the capital of the territory, and it remained the county seat and territorial capital as long as the pro-slavery party was in power.